ianberman/md-notes-2/content/_index.md

 ---

 #### About
 I'm an artist working primarily with sound and computation.
-I'm particularly interested in realtime generative audio, human-machine interaction, and developing more equitable + sustainable infrastructures for arts and living.
+Particularly interested in realtime generative audio, human-machine interaction, and developing more equitable + sustainable infrastructures for arts and living.

 #### Current Projects
 - [Despelote](https://despelotegame.com) - upcoming video game.
 I'm handling the dialogue and sound design, which emphasizes field recordings taken across Quito, Ecuador.